 You don’t have to be overwhelmed by this list.
 You really don’t need to read all the books.
 But I wanted to list them all the same, for readers who might have an academic interest in the field and are looking for reference titles.

-5. Prepare well and appear for the examination.
-It has 2 sections – multiple choice and essay questions.
+- Prepare well and appear for the examination.
+It has 2 sections – Multiple-choice and Essay questions.
 The examination takes about approximately 2.5 hours and you will need a 70% score to pass in each section.

 - Give yourself plenty of time to prepare.

-- Do not treat your CBOK knowledge and your professional experience as two different aspects.
-Try and see how the QA processes that you are currently following are similar or different with the guidelines given in the CBOK.
+- Do not treat your CBOK knowledge and your professional experience in two different aspects.
+Try and see how the QA processes that you are currently following are similar or different from the guidelines given in the CBOK.

 - During your preparation phase, try to apply the CBOK recommended practices and principles to your job and see how it helps you.

 - Adapt the CBOK as your daily guide for your testing or QA practices and record your observations.

 - I cannot emphasize this more.
 CBOK is your bible.
 Give yourself a thorough understanding of the material in the CBOK and there is just no reason why you will not be able to succeed

 I know many testers have negative views about testing certifications.
 But personally, this certification has helped me be more confident at my job, given me the necessary tools to be an efficient QA, has given my superiors and clients more faith in my capabilities and of course, makes my resume stronger.

 The only concern for anyone thinking of taking this up might be the cost.
 It is a little expensive but checks with your companies about their continued learning policies for the associates.
 You might be pleasantly surprised that the fee might be reimbursed.
 I wish you luck!